StevenMicheletti/autoLM/README.md

 ## Summary

 autoLM determines correlations between allele frequencies and environmental measures.
 It will use simple linear regrestion to determine strongest  GEA correlations.
-If genetic cluster and population coordinates are included, autoLM uses spatial autocorrelation and population structure as random variables.
+If genetic cluster and population coordinates are included, autoLM uses spatial autocorrelation and population structure as random variables to predict GEAs.

 ### Input